Word Drama 02

 "If only it had been you…!"
 Suzaku continued to bellow.
 "If only it had been you, none of this would…!"

-"So this is what has become of the great Suzaku Kururugi." a voice spoke out from the darkness.
+"So this is what has become of the great Suzaku Kururugi," a voice spoke out from the darkness.
 "From traitor and murderer to pathetic whiner and weakling.
-Pride of His Imperial Majesty's Armed Forces and Princess Euphemia indeed."
+Pride of His Imperial Majesty's Army and Princess Euphemia indeed."

 "Who's there!?"
 Suzaku barked as he arched up from his bed, his rage now directed to the one who dared enter into his private space without permission to mock him.
 It barely registered with him that he had not heard the door open or sensed another presence in the room until now.